-Other designed piping arrangements will work as long as water flow requirements are met from pages 8 and page 9, contact your local Weil-McLain commercial representative for assistance.
+Other designed piping arrangements will work as long as water flow requirements are met from page 9, contact your local Weil-McLain commercial representative for assistance.

 D. 24 VAC Inputs 1, 2 and 3 (tstats, end switches, etc.) - As needed for systems